VioletChen816-cutie/GoTogether-1.0/schema.md

 create policy "Avatar images are publicly accessible." on storage.objects for select using (bucket_id = 'avatars');

-create policy "Anyone can upload an avatar." on storage.objects for insert with check (bucket_id = 'avatars');
+create policy "Authenticated users can upload an avatar." on storage.objects for insert to authenticated with check (bucket_id = 'avatars');

 create policy "Users can update their own avatars." on storage.objects
     for update with check (auth.uid() = owner);

+create policy "Users can delete their own avatars." on storage.objects
+    for delete using (auth.uid() = owner);

 -- 4. Create a trigger that automatically creates a profile for new users.